 I live in beautiful Denver, Colorado with my husband and our fun-loving dog.
 When I have the time, I enjoy hiking, skiing, and working on my book.

-J.D. – University of Arkansas School of Law
+J.D. – University of Denver College of Law

 Undergrad: Lewis & Clark College, Portland Oregon, BA, 2000.